SelfCareMap

 2. Boosts Circulation and Lymphatic Flow

-- Flush out metabolic waste and pathogens
+• It flushes out metabolic waste and pathogens from the tissues.

 Think of it as giving your internal cleanup crew a gentle nudge to work more efficiently.
+By moving lymph toward the thoracic duct, massage helps the body clear out debris and refresh the cellular environment, making it harder for viruses to linger in the tissues.

 3. Increases Natural Killer (NK) Cell Activity